libsemigroups/libsemigroups/docs/index.md

 * there are some multithreaded methods for semigroups and their congruences
 * you do not have to know/guess the size of a semigroup or monoid before you begin
-* Semigroups++ supports more types of elements than [Semigroupe 2.01](https://www.irif.fr/~jep/Logiciels/Semigroupe2.0/semigroupe2.html)
+* libsemigroups supports more types of elements than [Semigroupe 2.01](https://www.irif.fr/~jep/Logiciels/Semigroupe2.0/semigroupe2.html)
 * it is relatively straightforward to add support for further types of elements and semigroups